How Linux Implements Generic Linked List

 So you see, using the above implementation, DMA could be eliminated totally in contexts where full access to all memory is granted.
 And an operating system kernel like Pintos is clearly among them.
 Even if you don't program OS kernels, you can still get a performance gain because the number of DMA per list node is reduced to 1.

-The downside is obvious as well: you have to fuse struct list_elem into every user defined type that you might put into a linked list, even if in most programs the objects won't be in any linked list.
+into every user defined type that you might put into a linked list, even if in most programs the objects won't be in any linked list.
 But at least in the context of OS kernel, where processes and threads are organized in different linked lists, using this solution is not only fine but also natural.

-Another consequence is much more undesirable, however.
-As every list_elem can only exist in one linked list, if you want to put the same object into several linked lists, you have to put more than one list_elem into its fields.
+into its fields.
 But how could you estimate how many linked list you are going to put a particular object in?
-As a result, you end up creating wrapper structs for the object.
+As a result, you end up creating wrapper struct

 Finally, this is actually the way how Linux kernel implements doubly linked list (and I think maybe Pintos just copied the design).